cshum/lww/README.md

 ```go
 func (dict *Dict) Add(key string, value []byte, ts uint64)
 ```
-Add sets the value and timestamp ts for a key.
+Add adds or updates the value and timestamp ts for a key.

-In addition to adding a value like lww set, this also updates value and timestamp of the same key.
-If timestamp equals, the larger bytes value would be flavoured in order to preserve convergence.
+In addition to adding a value like lww set, this also updates value of the same key.
+If timestamps are equal, the larger bytes value would be flavoured in order to preserve convergence.

 #### func (*Dict) Clone